Home - Book Preview

 "Three of clubs."

 He flipped the card over, it was a three of clubs.
 He went very still.
 I called the next card, he flipped it over.
 Correct again, I kept calling out cards, he kept flipping them.
 After the ninth card he quickly backed away, until his back hit the wall.
-The terror on his face was difficult to see.
+The terror on his face was not difficult to see.

 "Why do you think I did this?"
+I asked softly.

 "But first I had to save yours," I said and waited.